mgrecu35/anvilRetr/manuscript.md

 Figure 5.
 Same as in Figure 4, but with the top of the lidar echo included in the predictor list.

 ![](./radiometerLr_iwcGcHeight.png)
+Figure 5.
+Same as in Figure 4, but with the top of the lidar echo and radar information included in the predictor list.

 ### _References_ ###